 - Support tutors in the transition to online.
 Selwyn Community Education and Education Program Director Anne Cave worked hard on the change management required to make the organizational shift from entirely face-to-face courses, to introducing webinar delivery.
 She worked particularly closely with tutors to create a supportive environment for them in the transition to an online delivery, and worked with them to discuss which classes might be appropriate to transition to online, and which ones weren’t.

 A couple of tutors opted out of delivering their courses online, saying it is “not my way of teaching”, and Anne says SCE respected their decisions.
 The majority have been happy to adapt, and Anne has focused her time and energy on them.
-Tutors attended Zoom tutorials to up-skill on webinar software, and Anne set-up a WhatsApp group for continued support and engagement between herself and the tutors.
+Tutors attended Zoom tutorials to up-skill on webinar software, and Anne set-up a WhatsApp group for continued support, engagement and webinar tips between herself and the tutors.
 “They’re building confidence with each other – sharing tips and tricks”, she says.

 - Support your learners from the moment they register.
 For Parallel Project Training’s students, from the moment they register they can access downloadable content including self-assessments and practice exams, as well as printed study guides.
 For live online webinars, to cultivate a successful online learning environment, Parallel provides information to attendees on how to get set-up.
 Co-founder Paul Naybour created a YouTube video on how to setup Adobe Connect.
 If all else fails, they’ll talk people through the set-up process over the phone to ensure that no one is left behind.
 1:1 tutoring is also available for those who need additional learning support after the webinar course.